-Students can apply for the 24-month Optional Practical Training Science, Technology, Engineering and Mathematics (STEM) extension while also in their period of Cap Gap extension.
+Students may be eligible to apply for the 24-month STEM OPT extension during their period of Cap Gap extension.

 If a student decides to continue on their 24-month extension rather than changing to H-1B, they must ensure that the employer requests the withdrawal of the H-1B petition prior to October 1.
 If this is not done, the H-1B status will begin on October 1 and the students eligibility for the STEM OPT extension will be cancelled.

 If a student decides to change to H-1B and not proceed with the STEM OPT extension application, the student should send a letter to the USCIS, requesting that the STEM application is withdrawn.